How do private and public hospitals compare for efficiency and safety?

 Almost all hospitals need to handle the challenge of seeing as many patients as they possibly can without compromising on safety or quality.
 Even if everything is done right, it’s still possible for things to go wrong.
 Some patients spend hours waiting in line for emergency treatment, while others have to sit on waiting lists for months on end before they can receive elective surgery that could greatly improve their quality of life.

-It is estimated that as many as 1,500 Australians each year suffer unnecessarily poor outcomes due to overcrowding and hospital wait times.
+The University of Western Australia estimates that as many as 1,500 Australians each year suffer unnecessarily poor outcomes due to overcrowding and hospital wait times.
 This article looks at wait times and safety at private and public hospitals so that you can better plan for the treatments you need.